Kelemek/prayerapp/REMINDER_EMAIL_IMPLEMENTATION.md

 ### 4. **Supabase Edge Function**
    - `send-prayer-reminders` function
+   - Checks for prayers with no recent activity (no updates)
    - Sends personalized reminder emails to prayer requesters
    - Only targets "current" or "ongoing" approved prayers
-   - Respects reminder interval - won't spam users
-   - Updates `last_reminder_sent` after each reminder
+   - Smart logic - only reminds if inactive for X days
    - Returns count of emails sent

 ### 5. **Beautiful Email Template**